TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/TutorialDdev.rst

 docroot
     Is the folder in which all files that have to be reached by the browser.
 This folder is commonly called :file:`public`.

-create-docroot
-    As the directory does not exist yet, this allows DDEV to create it for you.

 Alternatively you can skip the prompt by supplying all of the required parameters in a single command: